YunoHost-Apps/flask_ynh/doc/DESCRIPTION.md

 ### Features
 - [x] Create a demo "Hello World" App
 - [x] Grant access to SSH/SFTP on the folder
+- [x] Show how to use SSO
-- [ ] Allow to change the default folder
+- [x] Allow to change the default folder
-- [ ] Allow to install requirements on the web admin
+- [x] Allow to install requirements on the web admin
 - [ ] Allow to configure app name during install
 - [ ] Choose a database (SQLite, MariaDB, PostgreSQL, none)
 - [ ] Automatic git pull